Blorum/blorum-docs/permissions.md

 };
 ```

-with_rate_limit : If this role comes with a rate limit constraint.
+`with_rate_limit` : If this role comes with a rate limit constraint.

+`*.edit_list` :  The permission to edit `allow_list`.
+0 = disallow, 1 = allow

-permissions.flags : Store flags.
+`permissions.flags` : Store flags.
 See flags.md

-permissions.max_session : Maximum sessions(login status) a user could have.
+`permissions.max_session` : Maximum sessions(login status) a user could have.

-permissions.cookie_expire_after : Time(seconds) for a session to expire.
+`permissions.cookie_expire_after` : Time(seconds) for a session to expire.

-permissions.user.permission.read.default : The ability to read an user's permission(sum), see footnote[^1]
+`permissions.user.permission.read.default` : The ability to read an user's permission(sum), see footnote[^1]

-permissions.user.permission.read.all: Ignore allow list.
+`permissions.user.permission.read.all`: Ignore allow list.
 Only consider read.default

-permissions.user.permission.read.allow: Specific users' permission that this role could read.
+`permissions.user.permission.read.allow`: Specific users' permission that this role could read.

-permissions.user.role.read.default : See footnote[^3]
+`permissions.user.role.read.default` : See footnote[^3]

-permissions.user.role.read.all : See footnote[^1]
+`permissions.user.role.read.all` : See footnote[^2]

-permissions.user.role.read.allow: Allow list for user reading the role of other users(The list of roles)
+`permissions.user.role.read.allow`: Allow list for user reading the role of other users (Only the list of roles).
+The list it self is a list of role, and user with roles defined in the list could be readed (for their list of roles).

-permission.role.read.default:
+`permissions.user.role.grant.allow.\*` / `permissions.user.role.remove.\*`: Same as the definition in `permissions.user.role.read`, those are the restrictants of what users could this user perform action on, the specific roles that this user are allowed to grant/remove on others are defined in `permission.role.read`.

+`permission.role.read.default`: See footnote[^4]

+`permission.role.grant.default`: 0 = Disallow any role granting, 1 = allow role granting (Only the roles in the allow list).
+2 = allow granting any roles (**Caution!** This means that users could grant any permission that they want as long as role with such permission exists.)

+`permission.role.remove.default`, `permission.role.edit.default`: Same as above, but action is remove/edit.

+`permission.role.edit.permissions.default`: 0 = You cannot edit any permissions.
+1 = You can edit permissions as allow list has defined.
+2 = You can edit any permissions (**Caution!** This means that users could grant any permission that they want by granting their user role with the desired permission.)

+permission.role.edit.permissions.allow: This is a special allow list.
+The objects stored in it are formatted as follow
+{
+	"lookup": [Permission Lookup Object],
+	"numeric_edit": {
+		"max": [Numeric Value],
+		"min": [Numeric Value]
+	}
+}

+Permission Lookup Object is basically an sorted array, it indicate the keyname of a permission, for example, permission.role.edit are stored as
+["permission","role","edit"]

+Wildcard is supported, for example, if you want this role to be able to grant others any permissions under user.role category, the Permission Lookup Object might look like:
+["permission","user","role","\*"]

+If the value of a permission key shoule be numeric, the values inside `numeric_edit` could limit the max(increasing) and the min(decreasing) value that the role can set.
+This value will only exists if the permission is numeric.

+permission.article.read

 ---

 [^1]: 0 = can only read self's {{something}}, 1 = able to read normal user's {{something}}, 2 = able to read everyone's {{something}}.

-[^2]: For "all", value 1 = ignore allow list (Bypass) , 0 = consider allow list.
+[^2]: For "all", value 1 = ignore allow list (Bypass, allow everything) , 0 = consider allow list.

-[^3]: 0 = cannot read anyone, include the user itself's {{something}.
-1 = only allow reading self {{something}.
-2 = allow reading non-administrative (flag:administrative) users' {{something}.
-3 = Allow reading everyone's {{something}.
+[^3]: 0 = cannot read anyone, include the user itself's {{something}}.
+1 = only allow reading self {{something}}.
+2 = allow reading non-administrative (flag:administrative) users' {{something}}.
+3 = Allow reading everyone's {{something}}. {{something}} refer to  what is the permission actually controlling.

+[^4]: 0 = Disallow any such operation, 1 = allow such operation on targets defined in the allowlist, 2 = allow operation on all targets (Bypassing allow list)